legend80s/mixin-loader/README.md

     >
     >    File to import not found or unreadable: ~compass-mixins/lib/compass

-2. Make sure includePaths of sassLoader is configured properly.
+2. If your have `includePaths` configured, make sure it's configured properly.
     > Module build failed:
     >
     > .btn {